-In the modern automotive drivetrain limiting problematic Noise, Vibration and Harshness (NVH) phenomena is a critical task.
-The result of such phenomena is the aggravation of the driver and in turn a reduced perception of vehicle quality.
-Each phenomenon is characterised by a distinct irritable frequency range.
-The aim of the current study is to assess the influence of the surface characteristics of the dry friction clutch components on the drivetrain dynamic behaviour.
-The dynamics of the system are studied numerically.
-Surface specific data from the clutch components are critical to understanding the complex engagement process.
-The coefficient of friction was measured using a pin on disc rig at representative slip speeds, contact pressures and temperatures.
-To aid the analysis a coordinate measuring machine and infinite focus microscope were used to measure the geometric properties of the constituent components of the drivetrain.
-The current method allows for an improved understanding of drivetrain dynamic behaviour.
-The improved understanding of the coupling between tribology characteristics and drivetrain system dynamics can lead to the mitigation of NVH issues.
+Limiting problematic Noise, Vibration and Harshness (NVH) phenomena in the modern automotive drivetrain is a task of critical importance.
+The result of such phenomena is the aggravation of the driver, which results in a reduced perception of vehicle quality.
+Each phenomenon can be characterized by a distinct frequency range.
+The aim of the current study is to assess the influence of the interfacial frictional behavior of the dry friction clutch components on the drivetrain dynamic behavior.
+The dynamics of the system (in terms of its stability) are studied.
+Surface data from the clutch components are critical to understanding the complex engagement process.
+The coefficient of friction was measured using a rotary tribometer at representative slip speeds and contact pressures.
+To aid the analysis infinite focus microscopy was used to measure the geometric properties of the constituent components of the drivetrain.
+The current approach allows for improved understanding of the drivetrain’s dynamic behavior.
+The improved understanding of the coupling between tribological characteristics and drivetrain system dynamics can lead to the mitigation of future NVH issues.